cyclus/cyclus.github.com/source/cep/cep6.rst

 Every PR must be assigned at least one label from the following set:

-- Major Feature
+- Feature - Release Notes
-- Minor Feature
+- Feature
 - Bug Fix
 - Maintenance
 - Other

-A major feature is likely to be highlighted in subsequent release notes, whereas a minor feature may either not be listed or listed separately.
+While a PR may have any number of other descriptive labels, it is considered blocked if it does not have (at minimum) one of the above labels.

-It may have any number of other descriptive labels.
-A PR is considered blocked if it does not have one of the above labels.
+A PR may be labeled as `Feature - Release Notes` by either the author or reviewer.
+If there is a disagreement between the two parties, deference is given to the party who prefers the `Feature - Release Notes` tag.
+A PR with this label is provided candidacy for inclusion in the release notes (highlighting the feature addition) but does not guaranteed inclusion in the release notes.

 Layout
 =======